Stiehl-seine-Perlen/MemberManagement/README.md

 - Set env Variables (provided by Jan)
 - Register in corresponding Realm and get Welcome E-Mail 🎉 (E-Mail will also be send when user gets registered over Admin ui)

+## Features
+- Registration Process for sending a welcome E-Mail and later a recommendation E-Mail
+- The Registration Process creates a PlatformUser in DB with correct Username & E-Mail
+- PlatformUser API